-I’m currently a Lecturer at the University of Queensland’s School of Political Science and International Studies.
-Prior to this, I worked as a Research Fellow at the University of Birmingham’s International Development Department.
+In 2020 and 2021, I was a Lecturer at the University of Queensland’s School of Political Science and International Studies.
+I am currently and Honorary Senior Research Fellow at the University of Birmingham’s International Development Department.

 The focal point of my research is the relationship between democratization and development.
 I am particularly interested in the role of political institutions (especially parliaments) in both of these processes, and the extent to which external/international actors affect democratization and development – both intentionally and unintentionally.